aprashil03/aprashil/README.md

 # Hey there! 👋
-- 👨‍💻 I'm Prashil, a 17 years old developer from India / UAE.
+- 👨‍💻 I'm Prashil, a 17 years old developer.
-- 📖 I'm interested in Machine Learning and Web Devlopment.
+- 📖 I'm interested in literally any branch of CS.
 - 💡Feel free to fork/clone my projects, raise issues or submit PR's if you feel something could be better!

 # ⚡ Skills & Technologies
-- Python, JavaScript, NodeJS, HTML
+- Python, JavaScript, NodeJS, Java, HTML, Bash
 - ReactJS, Svelte
 - CSS, Bootstrap, TailwindCSS
 - MySQL, FireBase